TutsWiki/source/content/blog/angular/write-read-config-file-angular.md

 export class AppModule { }
 ```

+`useFactory` will have the function which will return a function which will return a promise.

+`multi: true` will allow to have multiple instances of the provider.
+They are all able to run simultaneously but the code will be stopped here until we get all the promises resolved.

-In this code sample we have added APP_INITIALIZER to app.module.ts.
+In this code sample we have added `APP_INITIALIZER` to `app.module.ts`.
 It will call the initialize method.
 You can use this method to load configurations and initialize your app.
-As told above, this will return a promise.
-You can replace resolve(true) with your code or can write a new promise.
+As told above, this will return a `promise`.
+You can replace `resolve(true)` with your code or can write a new `promise`.

+One more thing:

-One more thing - how to add dependencies in this method?
+### How to add dependencies in this method?

-To add dependencies, add a deps section in its provider.
+To add dependencies, add a `deps` section in its provider.
 Example:

 ```js
   providers: [{